devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Breakdown of the Example

-1. **Grouping**: The `groupby('Product')` method splits the DataFrame into groups based on the unique values in the `Product` column.
+1. Grouping: The `groupby('Product')` method splits the DataFrame into groups based on the unique values in the `Product` column.
-2. **Applying Aggregation**: The `agg()` method is used to specify that we want to calculate the total `Sales` and total `Quantity` for each product.
+2. Applying Aggregation: The `agg()` method is used to specify that we want to calculate the total `Sales` and total `Quantity` for each product.
 Here, we use:
    - `'sum'` for both columns to compute their totals.
-3. **Combining Results**: The results are combined into a new DataFrame that summarizes the total sales and quantities for each product.
+3. Combining Results: The results are combined into a new DataFrame that summarizes the total sales and quantities for each product.

 This example effectively demonstrates how to use the `groupby()` function in Pandas for grouping and aggregating data, allowing for efficient analysis of datasets by summarizing key metrics across different categories.